-Travertine stone tile adds a lifetime of beauty to your home, but only if it’s properly cared for.
+Travertine tile will add a lifetime of beauty to your home, but only if it’s properly cared for.
 Before deciding that travertine stone is the best option for your home, it’s important to understand what’s involved in the cleaning and maintenance of travertine.
 You wouldn’t purchase a car without learning about its safety features or gas mileage.
-If you want your travertine stone tile to last a lifetime, you need to learn the ins and outs of proper travertine stone care.
+If you want your travertine stone tile to last a lifetime, it’s important to learn the ins and outs of proper travertine stone care.

 Maintenance of Interior Stone

 There are generally two types of stone that is most often used in interiors: hone-finished stone and polished-finish stone.
 Hone-finish stone has a satin-smooth surface with little light reflection while Polish-finished stone has a high gloss, reflects light and also accentuates the color and stone markings.
 Honed-finish travertine stone is commonly found in high traffic areas such as floors, thresholds, and treads, whereas polished-finish stone is found on counter tops, walls, tables, and furniture.

 Interior stone can generally be cleaned by dry dust mopping to remove dirt and debris.
 To wash your interior stone, use a neutral (PH 7) and clean water.
 Honed-finish stone can tolerate only a neutral PH 7 mild abrasive cleaner.
 It’s ideal to use a soapless cleaner, as soap can often leave streaks and film behind, which may be noticeable on polish-finished travertine stone.
 Ideally you should use mild, phosphate-free, biodegradable liquid dishwashing soaps or powders or stone soaps to clean your travertine.